JonnyAsh/ISS-Logbook/README.md

 # 5 Linters
-There are four types: Pylint and flake8 examine stylistic errors, Mccabe searches for complexity, and Bandit analyses for security vulnerabilities.
+There are four types: Pylint and
+Flake8 examine stylistic errors, McCabe searches for complexity, and Bandit analyses for security vulnerabilities.

 ## 5.1 Flake8
 Flake8 is wrapper that checks source code for PEP8 standard violations; thus, preventing bad formatting and styling (GitHub, 2022).